radius-project/docs/docs/content/guides/operations/kubernetes/kubernetes-install/index.md

 ### Use your own root certificate authority certificate

-Many enterprise users leverage intermediate root certificate authorities (CAs) to enhance security and control over outgoing traffic originating from their employees' machines, particularly when using a firewall solution.
-In such environment, when Radius attempts to connect to external endpoints, such as Azure, AWS control planes, or IAMs, all traffic are blocked by the firewall.
-You can optionally use the `--set-file` to inject the root CA certificates to Radius containers:
+Many enterprises leverage intermediate root certificate authorities (CAs) to enhance security and control over outgoing traffic originating from their employees' machines, particularly when using a firewall solution.
+In this setup, when Radius attempts to connect to an external endpoint, such as Azure or AWS, traffic is blocked by the firewall.
+You may optionally use`--set-file` when installing Radius to inject your root CA certificates into Radius:

 ```bash
 rad install kubernetes --set-file global.rootCA.cert=/etc/ssl/your-root-ca.crt